 Is Shelton Haynes unfit for the job of RIOC president/CEO?

 Questions always were out there about Haynes’s skills, achievements and work ethic.
-They became acute when he filled in the gap after Susan Rosenthal got pushed out the job.
+They became acute when, with suspicious eagerness, he filled in the gap after Susan Rosenthal got pushed out the job.

-There was room for debate, but two recent incidents lifted his temperament for a leadership position into doubt.
+There was room for debate, but two recent incidents bring his temperament for a leadership position into doubt.

 Angry attacks, near meltdowns really, over relatively trivial matters suggest he’s in over his head.